 Oligoarticular JIA usually occurs with young girls or with boys in late school age or adolescence.
 For these boys with oligoarticular JIA it is believed that there is a link between this group of children and a family of arthritic conditions called spondyloarthropathies.
 "Spondylo" means spine; "arthropathy" means affecting the joint.
 Together these mean children or adolescents can develop arthritis in the back or spine area.
 In patients who have arthritis in the spine, the disease is called juvenile ankylosing spondylitis.
 If there is not arthritis in the spine, then that diagnosis cannot be made yet.
 The common link is a gene called HLA-B27.
 Patients with a spondyloarthropathy commonly have HLA-B27.
-About 60 percent to 80 percent of the young boys with oligoarticular JIA have the HLA-B27 gene.
+About 60-80% of the young boys with oligoarticular JIA have the HLA-B27 gene.
 Not all of these boys (sometimes girls) will go on to develop ankylosing spondylitis however.

 These patients can have joint inflammation in the hips, knees, ankles, toes and shoulders.
 Involvement in the hands, wrists and elbows is much less common.
-Inflammation may also occur in the heels and tendons (sometimes called enthesitis-related arthritis where an enthesis is a tendon or ligament).
+Inflammation may also occur in the heels and tendons (sometimes called enthesitis related arthritis where an enthesis is a tendon or ligament).
 Some of these patients could develop inflammation in the small intestine or colon.
 It is important for this group of children to be aware of symptoms related to their bowels.
 If abdominal pain and diarrhea occur, attention can be directed to proper diagnosis and treatment.
 The other symptom to watch for is sudden inflammation in the eye.
 This form of eye inflammation is quite painful and is usually brought promptly to the attention of the doctor.

 For young girls with oligoarticular JIA, onset is often before the age of 5.
 The most common joint to be involved is the knee, and these patients usually have a positive ANA.
 These young girls with limited joint involvement and positive ANA are in the group of patients at highest risk to develop inflammation in the eye.
 The eye inflammation is called iritis or iridocyclitis (ear-ri-do-si-cli-tis).
 For this reason, this group of children is checked by the ophthalmologist more frequently for possible inflammation in the eye.
-The highest risk of getting eye inflammation is within seven years of developing the arthritis.
-Visits to the eye doctor are usually three to four times per year, even if no symptoms affect the eyes.
+The highest risk of getting eye inflammation is within 7 years of developing the arthritis.
+Visits to the eye doctor are usually 3 to 4 times per year, even if no symptoms affect the eyes.

 Iridocyclitis – Uveitis, Iritis